 West Virginia Attorneys Fighting for the Elderly

-With over 120 years of combined experience, Stewart Bell, PLLC has the experience and resources to help elder abuse victims get the compensation they need to move forward.
+With over 120 years of combined experience, Stewart Bell, PLLC has the experience and resources to help those affected by elder abuse get the compensation they need to move forward.
 We’re dedicated to fighting for the legal rights of our elderly citizens and aggressively representing their interests against the unacceptable actions of negligent care facilities.

 Nursing home employees suspected of disrespecting or harming elderly residents, such as Mr. Wheeler, should be thoroughly investigated and held responsible, if found guilty.
 Call our law office today at (304) 345-1700 or fill out our free consultation form to speak with a Huntington nursing home abuse lawyer.
-We serve injury victims and their families in Huntington and across the state of West Virginia.
+We serve injured individuals and their families in Huntington and across the state of West Virginia.